Fiber Optic Cable Installation Services

 The installation of physical hardware like fiber optic cable can’t be performed remotely, so these tasks require additional measures to protect customers and employees from COVID-19.
 These include wearing face masks and social distancing, which generally involves maximizing the distance between people as much as practical.
 Typically, people who don’t live together should remain at least six feet apart.
 Wiping down commonly touched surfaces with an antiseptic is also a common practice for minimizing the risk of infection.
 Furthermore, All-Tech has implemented a strict “no visitors” policy for all of its locations.

 Computer security is another aspect of safety where All-Tech protects its customers.
 These measures include, but aren’t limited to virtual private servers (VPNs), firewalls, encrypted communications and logins that require two-factor authentication.
 All-Tech also performs regular backups, which are stored in remote data centers.
 Only employees with the appropriate permits may enter these and other All-Tech facilities.
 We carefully limit the employees with these permits to those who have a need for such access.

 Fibre Optic Prices

 All-Tech doesn’t provide standard pricing on its services because each project is customized to the client.
 Our prices remain competitive because we’re based in Kingston, Ontario, which is a small city of about 120,000 people.
 The most significant cost variables are the length of fiber optic cable installed and the amount of fiber optic splicing.
 Other factors include testing and the cost of additional equipment like switches.

 All-Tech Communications is very excited to have Mark Hendry as the lead for all our installations, including fiber optic cable.
-Our service area is southeastern Ontario, including Kingston, Belleville, Brockville and up to Ottawa.
-Call us today to book an on-site consultation with Mark, so you can see our service quality for yourself.
+Our service area is southeastern Ontario, including Kingston, Belleville, Brockville, and up to Ottawa.
+Contact us today via the form below to book an on-site consultation with one of our skilled technicians.